Come Join SCRA at Field Day 2020

 We need your help!

 As we have done in the past few years, we have defined many teams to help in the setup, operation, and teardown aspects of Field Day.
-Many of the key positions have been filled, but as you can see below, there are still many other opportunities to help.
+As you can see below, we have several team leaders assigned, but there are still several positions to be filled.
 Please let me know if you are interested in any of these positions.
+Some positions can be filled by relatively new hams, so please, don’t be shy.

 - SSB Station Operator – Multiple positions open

-- Digital Station Captain – Nick Brennan, KD7YDD
+- Digital Station Captain – Howard, K6SID & Rick, WW6RC

 - Digital Operator – Multiple positions open